cakephp/docs/pt/orm/query-builder.rst

         }
     };

-It first checks for whether the "cakephp" word in in the article's body, and then breaks the body into individual words.
+It first checks for whether the "cakephp" word is in the article's body, and then breaks the body into individual words.
 Each word will create its own ``bucket`` where each article id will be stored.
 Now let's reduce our results to only extract the count::